 N1.
-The auditor's report (or independent reviewer's report) is addressed as required by the circumstances of the engagement.
-Law or regulation often specifies to whom the auditor's report is to be addressed.
-However, the Companies Act does not specify to whom the assurance provider's report should be addressed.
+The auditor's report or the independent reviewer's report (the report) is addressed as required by the circumstances of the engagement.
+Law or regulation may specify to whom the report is to be addressed.
+However, the Companies Act does not specify to whom the report should be addressed.

-The auditor's report is normally addressed to those for whom the report is prepared31.
-In the case of a South African company, the report is addressed to the shareholders or members, as applicable, when the Companies Act (including the Companies Act Regulations) requires the company to be audited.
+The report is normally addressed to those for whom it is prepared18.
+In the case of South African companies, the report is addressed to the shareholders or members, as applicable, when the Companies Act (including the Companies Act Regulations) requires the company to be audited or independently reviewed.

-When a Memorandum of Incorporation (MOI) for a company that is exempt from audit requires it to appoint an auditor, the auditor's report is also addressed to the shareholders or members, as appropriate.
-When an MOI for a company that is exempt from audit, does not require it to appoint an auditor and it chooses to be audited, the addressee will depend on whether the requirement for audit was by way of a shareholders' or members' resolution (auditor's report addressed to the shareholders or members as appropriate) or a directors' resolution (auditor's report addressed to the directors).
+When a Memorandum of Incorporation (MOI) for a company that is exempt from audit requires the company to appoint an auditor, the auditor's report is also addressed to the shareholders or members, as appropriate.
+When an MOI for a company that is exempt from audit does not require the company to appoint an auditor, and the company chooses to be audited, the addressee will depend on whether the requirement for an audit was by way of a shareholders' or members' resolution (in which case the auditor's report would then be addressed to the shareholders or members, as appropriate) or a directors' resolution (in that instance the auditor's report would be addressed to the directors).

-In the public sector there are a wide range of users, including the general public, who have access to the published auditor's report.
-However, it is deemed inappropriate to address the auditor's report to society at large.
-The auditor's report is thus addressed to parliament or the provincial legislature to represent society at large as the intended users of the auditor's report.
+In the public sector there is a wide range of potential users of the auditor's report, including the general public in cases where it has access to the report.
+However, it is not deemed appropriate to address the auditor's report to the general public at large.
+The auditor's report is thus addressed to parliament or the provincial legislature as the bodies that represent the general public.

-The report may be addressed to shareholders, trustees or other identified users in addition to parliament or the provincial legislature where there are persons or classes of persons for whom the report has been prepared (not the board of directors or accounting authority that is responsible for preparing the financial statements).
-If the Public Finance Management Act, 1999 (Act No. 1 of 1999) as amended by the Public Finance Management Act No. 29 of 1999 (PFMA) is not applicable to an entity and the financial statements are not required to be tabled in parliament or the provincial legislature, the auditor's report should be addressed to the appropriate level of oversight, normally the responsible executive authority.
+The auditor's report may also be addressed to shareholders, trustees or other identified users in addition to parliament or the provincial legislature where there are persons or classes of persons for whom it has been prepared (not the board of directors or the accounting authority that is responsible for preparing the financial statements).
+If the Public Finance Management Act, 1999 (Act No. 1 of 1999) as amended by the Public Finance Management Act No. 29 of 1999 (PFMA) is not applicable to an entity and the financial statements are not required to be tabled in parliament or the provincial legislature, the auditor's report should then be addressed to the appropriate level of oversight, usually the responsible executive authority.

-ISA 700, paragraphs 22 and A16 and ISRE 2400 (Revised), paragraph 86 and A120
+17 ISA 700, paragraphs 22 and A16 and ISRE 2400 (Revised), paragraph 86 and A120

-31 ISA 700, paragraph A16
+18 ISA 700, paragraph A16